citynetwork/docs/docs/howto/object-storage/s3/object-lock.md

 ---
-description: Object lock, available in select regions, enables you to keep S3 objects from being deleted or overwritten.
+description: Object lock enables you to keep S3 objects from being deleted or overwritten.
 ---
 # Object lock